tansonlee/echo-cache/README.md

 ### Orchestrator

 The orchestrator acts as a proxy between applications and workers.
-It takes requests fro clients then sends messages to the appropriate worker(s) to perform the actual execution.
+It takes requests from clients then sends messages to the appropriate worker(s) to perform the actual execution.

 To ensure that the orchestrator does not act as a bottleneck, it implements a multi-threading scheme similar to that of TCP.
 On every new connection by a client, it will create a new thread dedicated to that client.
 This means that when multiple clients connect to the orchestrator, they will not compete for execution.
 This prevents [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 Additionally, this removes the overhead of connection establishment on every request since the connection may stay open across multiple requests.